alpetrov/SQL-Tutorial-and-WPF-UI-Practrice/README.md

 # About the program

-Thnaks you for the interest in my project.
+Thanks you for the interest in my project.
 The thing is that recently I learned SQL-language and administration of mySQL database and I wanted to figure out how to implement databases in my C# projects.
 As I haven't got any server, the database is hosted on localhost (the app won't work on your PC if you don't have the same localhost settings).

 There I am trying to use __mySQL__ database in __C#__ project for the first time (for this objective I selected WPF because it is less complex than ASP), along with this I'll try to test some new features in WPF UI design.